Frans Körver

 Franciscus Arnoldus Mattheus Körver (31 July 1937 – 14 December 2024) was a Dutch professional football player and manager.

 Career

 Körver made his debut for Sittardia in 1959 and played over 50 matches for the club before joining Limburg rivals MVV.
 He played 396 games in 13 years for the Maastricht side, before becoming assistant manager at the club.

 During the 1980s and 1990s, Körver guided five Dutch league teams to six promotions from the Eerste Divisie to the Eredivisie – FC Wageningen, Fortuna Sittard, MVV Maastricht (twice), VVV-Venlo and De Graafschap.
-He also worked at Roda JC and is the only one who managed all four of Limbugr's professional football clubs.
+He also worked at Roda JC and is the only one who managed all four of Limburg's professional football clubs.

 Personal life and death

 Körver was born in Schinnen.
 He died on 14 December 2024, at the age of 87.